cephcyn/cornell_cs6741_summ_replication/README.md

 - I use the exact same training hyperparameters as the authors describe in their appendix, other than changing the number of workers and the batch size.

 Summarization:
-- Their appendix mentions that all sentence-based summaries are limited to N=50 tokens (words).
+- They mention that all sentence-based summaries are limited to N=50 tokens (words), in keeping with the average summary length of BART.
 - DecSum: Given a quality function for a set of sentences selected that can take into account (faithfulness, representativeness, and diversity), does beam search (with default width=4) to select a subset of all review sentences that does best on this quality function while still being under the N-token limit.
   I order the sentences in this subset the same way they were initially ordered in the set of reviews in the test set, same as the original authors describe in the appendix.
   (They did do an exploration into how much impact sentence ordering had to do with final quality, and there did seem to be an impact.
 However, the main table I am trying to replicate defaulted to using original sentence ordering.)